Skip to content

 python3 sentinel.py --endpoint 1

 All Windows 10 Pro systems will automatically send logs to Sentinel.
-Some small manual steps are required (listed above) to get Sysmon and Security logs properly working.

 Example 3: Domain Controller with Forest and Users + Windows Domain Join (Randomly Generate Users)